mueprecious-stack/Cafe_sales/README.md

 ### Exploratory Data Analysis
 ---
-1. Imported relevant libraries and loaded the cleaned dataset
+EDA involved answering questions about the data set such as:
-2. Analyzed monthly sales trends using a line chart
+  1. How sales trended throughout the year.
-3. Assessed total sales per item
+  2. Which items generated the highest sales and the reasons behind their performance.
-4. Plotted a heatmap to evaluate correlations between numerical variables
+  3. The relationship between quantity sold, price and total amount spent.
-5. Used a pie chart to examine each item's contribution to total revenue
+  4. Which items contributed most to overall revenue.
-6. Identified customer-preferred order locations
+  5. Which locations were most prefered by customers.

 ### Business insights
 ---
 1. Sales peak in June and decline in February and November.